dg24crn/dg24crn/README.md

 I'm DAI, a technology enthusiast and FrontEnd Developer.

-- :flag_mx: I'm a FrontEnd Developer from Mexico
+- 🇲🇽: I'm a FrontEnd Developer from Mexico

 - :white_check_mark: I specialize in Next.js.
 Always ready to learn more!